 Please view the sample issue or more details about the final form of the paper (Sample issue download).

-The manuscript should be submitted to journal office along with the completed copyright form by author(s) and a cover letter to the editor in chief via email attachments firstname.lastname@example.org (alternative email: email@example.com) or through online submission at journal website.
+The manuscript should be submitted (no fees required) to journal office along with the completed copyright form by author(s) and a cover letter to the editor in chief via email attachments firstname.lastname@example.org (alternative email: email@example.com) or through online submission at journal website.

 Language and style

 All submitted manuscripts should be in English.
 Nonnative English speakers may be advised to seek professional help with the language.
 All materials should be typed double line spacing numbered page with Times New Roman font (size 12).
 Abbreviations should be standardized and used just in necessary cases, after complete explanations at the first usage.